 In “One of a Kind,” published in The New Yorker on July 21, 2014, Mnookin told the Mights’ story.
 As he reported on the scientific and administrative complexities surrounding rare diseases like Bertrand’s, Mnookin says, he also discovered “remarkable amounts of grace” in the families struggling to understand and cope with their children’s illness.

-Here, Mnookin tells TON co-founder Siri Carpenter the story behind the story:
+Here, Mnookin tells TON co-founder Siri Carpenter the story behind the story.
+(This interview has been edited for length and clarity.)

 How did you find this story?